PavelPZ/riverpod_navigator/features/async.md

 Navigation is delayed until the asynchronous actions are performed.
 These actions for each screen are:
 - **opening** (before opening a new screen)
-- **closing** (before closin the old screen)
+- **closing** (before closing the old screen)
 - **merging** (before replacing the screen with the same segment type)

 It is good practice to place the code for all events specific to navigation in AppNavigator.
-These can then be used not only for writing screen widgets, but also for testing.
+These can then be used not only for writing screen widgets but also for testing.

 See ```toPage```, ```toNextPage``` and ```toHome``` bellow.